Sweet and Sour Shrimp

 • 1 tsp sesame oil, toasted, for finishing

-• 1 tsp sesame seeds, toasted, for garnish
+• 1 tsp sesame seeds, for garnish, optional

 Instruction